anasalbahriii/F26-ECSE395-ama456/Weekly project log/Week1.md

 ## What We Did

 **2026-08-26**
-- Formed a team with Minh Hoang Nguyen, and Ray Zhang
+- Formed a team with Minh Hoang Nguyen and Ray Zhang
 - Created a group chat for team communication

 **2026-08-28**